How to Name a Blog: Easy Steps That'll Help You Find the Perfect Name: a step-by-step tutorial, starting with how to generate ideas for blog names.

 Correlation is not causation, and the likelihood is that these domains have been around for a long time and they’ve grown huge.
 Big companies have invested in the domains too.
 But it shows that the existence of “long” domain names is rare at the top.

 There’s also talk about Google demoting exact match domain (EMD) names in the search results.
 Why would they do that?
-To stop people from attempting to use domains like best-travel-packs-for-2019.com
+To stop people from attempting to use domains like best-travel-packs-for-2022.com

-Even back in 2012, Google’s search guy, Matt Cutts announced an algorithm change to penalise low-quality exact match sites.
+Even back in 2012, Google’s search guy, Matt Cutts announced an algorithm change to penalize low-quality exact match sites.

 To Nomad Or Not To Nomad

-According to DNSlytics, there are almost 40,000 domain names with the word nomad in them.
+According to DNSlytics, there are almost 40,000 domain names with the word nomad.
 25,000 of those are dot.com top-level domains.
-The “nomad” moniker will not help you stand out any more.
+The “nomad” moniker will not help you stand out anymore.
 It’s been done.
 And although I found some catchy domain names that included the word, I decided against using them.
 Nomadic

 Then there are some truly ridiculous domain names